cmgoffena13/etl-watcher/README.md

 Effective organization of your Watcher metadata is crucial for maintainability, monitoring, and team collaboration.
 This section provides recommended naming conventions and organizational patterns.

+### Best Practices

+1. **Consistency**: Use the same naming patterns across all teams and projects
+2. **Descriptiveness**: Names should clearly indicate purpose and scope
+3. **Hierarchy**: Use underscores to create logical hierarchies
+4. **Future-Proofing**: Choose names that will remain relevant as systems evolve
+5. **Documentation**: Document your naming conventions and share with all teams
+6. **Validation**: Implement naming validation in your CI/CD pipeline or code reviews

 ### Pipeline Type Organization

 Organize pipeline types by data processing patterns or business domains or a combination of both: